 - Ecological Succession

 Populations within ecosystems evolve over time as a result of numerous variables.
 This unit explores the connections between the type of species and changes in an ecosystem.
-Students may find it helpful to have multiple chances to practice mathematical calculations like figuring out the growth of a population and how to use the rule of 70 in this course.
-Students can also work on choosing the right calculation that is needed to analyze a set of data.
+You may find it helpful to have multiple chances to practice mathematical calculations such as figuring out population growth and how to use the rule of 70 in this course.
+You can also work on choosing the right calculation needed to analyze a data set.

 You will learn about the following topics: